lmdu/krait/docs/source/index.rst

 .. rst-class:: wy-text-center

-Figure 9: An example for locating result
+Figure 9: An example for mapping result

 Select by Color
 ---------------